top of page

 • Project maintenance cost is reimbursed for the first five years.

-• Livestock operators are reimbursed for fencing that excludes cattle from the buffer and for new water facilities.
+• Livestock operators are reimbursed for new water facilities and fencing to exclude cattle from the buffer.

 • Option to re-enroll.